windisch/jumping-words/README.md

 ```bash
 python start.py example_text
 ```
-to see the demo as displayed above.
+to see the demo displayed above.

 ## Acknowledgements